Free Dial-Up Internet Service Providers

 Nationwide Free Internet Access

 NetZero's silent twin.
-Back in June, 2001, Juno merged with NetZero to create parent company United Online, Inc. Both ISPs offer the same basic features.
-10 hours per month limit.
+Juno merged with NetZero in June, 2001, to create parent company United Online, Inc. Both ISPs offer the same basic features.
+Limited to 10 hours usage per month.

 State / Regional Free Internet Access